GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ### Override pages {: #override }

-An extension can [override][42] and replace the History, New Tab, or Bookmarks web page with a custom HTML file.
-Like a [popup][43], it can include specialized logic and style, but does not allow inline JavaScript.
+An extension can [override][docs-override] and replace the History, New Tab, or Bookmarks web page with a custom HTML file.
+Like a [popup][section-popup], it can include specialized logic and style, but does not allow inline JavaScript.
 A single extension is limited to overriding only one of the three possible pages.

 Register an override page in the manifest under the `"chrome_url_overrides"` field.